YEASIN49/CSE446-Content/ Geth: Ethereum Private Network /README.md

-# Lab 4 : Ethereum Private Network and Smart Contract Interaction
+# Ethereum Private Network and Smart Contract Interaction

 ## Objective:
 -   To create an ethereum private network and portray a scenario of how the network interacts in the real world.
 Students will also learn the basics of smart contract deploy and how to communicate with it.